NikolaiRadke/Nokolino_diy/README.md

 |       Source documents for Scribus with all illustrations and fonts.
 |
 ├── mp3/
-|   Voiceset for NOKOlino in German.
+|   Voice set for NOKOlino/NOKOlina in German.
 English needed?
 Contribute!
+|   ├── female/
+|   |   Female voice for NOKOlina.
+|   |    └── mp3_32MBit/
+|   |        Voice set for the 4MB-JQ6500.
+|   └── male/
+|       Male voice for NOKOlino.
 |       ├── mp3_8MBit/
 |       |   Low qualitiy files for the 1MB-JQ6500.
 |       ├── mp3_16MBit/
 |       |   High quality files for the 2MB-JQ6500.
 |       └── mp3_32MBit/
 |           Enhanched voice set for the 4MB-JQ6500.
 |
 ├── schematics/
 |   The schematics for the NOKOlino parts, the NOKO sewing pattern and shopping list.